-Kenai is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kenai is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Compared to the rest of the country, citizens of Kenai spend much less time in their cars: on average, their commute to work is only 16.44 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 The citizens of Kenai are slightly better educated than the national average of 21.84% for all cities and towns, with 22.18% of adults in Kenai having a bachelor's degree or advanced degree.

 The per capita income in Kenai in 2010 was $34,627, which is wealthy relative to Alaska and the nation.
 This equates to an annual income of $138,508 for a family of four.
 However, Kenai contains both very wealthy and poor people as well.

 Kenai is a very ethnically-diverse city.
 The people who call Kenai home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kenai residents report their race to be White, followed by Native American.
 Important ancestries of people in Kenai include English, Irish, Norwegian, and Polish.